Course Outline

 • Compare the primary sales processes and standards of trainees with the purchasing processes of their customers.

-• Conduct a quantitative and qualitative audit of a dozen sales processes that significantly impact the trainees' sales goals.
+• Conduct a quantitative and qualitative audit of key sales processes that significantly impact the trainees' sales goals.

-• Identify the key sales processes that most influence the trainees' sales objectives.
+• Identify the main sales processes that most influence the trainees' sales objectives.

-• Verify the activities outlined in the trainees’ sales standards both quantitatively and qualitatively.
+• Verify the activities outlined in the sales standards of the trainees, both quantitatively and qualitatively.

-• Design and describe the sales process for the trainees, outlining the necessary activities at each stage to enhance their effectiveness.
+• Design and describe the sales process for the trainees, detailing the actions required at each stage to enhance their effectiveness.

 Module 2

-• Customer segmentation.
-Describe the buying committee (buying personas), including their problems, goals, and objections at various stages of the purchasing process.
+• Segment customers.
+Describe the buying committee (buying personas), including their problems, goals, objections at various stages of the process, and purchasing processes.

-• Assign customer objections to the different stages of the buying process for both prospects and existing customers.
+• Assign customer objections to different stages of their buying process.

 • Develop responses to customer objections and strategies to prevent them from arising.